-2.1 The board has overall responsibility for Reflect Recruitment Group's policy on whistleblowing, but has delegated day-to-day responsibility for overseeing and implementing it to the Designated Whistleblowing Officer (DWO) (see paragraph 5).
-Responsibility for monitoring and

-Page 1 of 7 Whistleblowing Policy Valid as of January 2024 reviewing the operation of the policy and any recommendations for change within the organisation resulting from investigations into complaints under the policy lies with the Board of Directors.
+- 2.1 The board has overall responsibility for Reflect Recruitment Group's policy on whistleblowing, but has delegated day-to-day responsibility for overseeing and implementing it to the Designated Whistleblowing Officer (DWO) (see paragraph 5).
+Responsibility for monitoring and reviewing the operation of the policy and any recommendations for change within the organisation resulting from investigations into complaints under the policy lies with the Board of Directors. - 2.2 Managers have a specific responsibility to facilitate the operation of this policy and to ensure that workers feel able to raise concerns without fear of reprisals in accordance with the procedure set down below.
+To facilitate this process, managers will be given training on the relevant legal and operational framework and best practice.

-- 2.2 Managers have a specific responsibility to facilitate the operation of this policy and to ensure that workers feel able to raise concerns without fear of reprisals in accordance with the procedure set down below.
-To facilitate this process, managers will be given training on the relevant legal and operational framework and best practice. - 2.3 All workers are responsible for the success of this policy and should ensure that they take steps to disclose any wrongdoing or malpractice of which they become aware.
+2.3 All workers are responsible for the success of this policy and should ensure that they take steps to disclose any wrongdoing or malpractice of which they become aware.
 If you have any questions about the content or application of this policy, you should contact the DWO to request training or an information pack.